Rudy4804/Rudy4804.github.io/index.md

 * Lab 5

-   I found doing this lab a little bit fun.
    I enjoyed both parts of this lab, which is why it’s one of my favorites.
-   I enjoyed working with the code to do the calculations for both parts.
+I liked how for part 1 we were able to create a code that would find area.
+I also really enjoyed having to test different functions to see which one works best.

 * Lab 8

    Both parts of this lab were fun and enjoyable for me.
-I thought part one was interesting because we were able to mess around with different combinations.
-I thought part 2 was fun being able to make a code that would calculate averages.
+I thought part one was interesting because we were able to play around with different combinations.
+I thought part 2 was fun because we got to work on code that would calculate averages for us.

 * Lab 9